deveshm/connormcgarr.github.io/_pages/about.md

 permalink: /about/
 ---

-Red teamer by trade.
-Exploit development.
+Extremly passionate about Windows exploit development, internals, C, Assembly, or anything low-level!
 Feel free to email me with any questions/comments/corrections!